tennety/tennety.github.com/_posts/2010-10-21-my-first-post.md

 ### Syntax Highlighting - Vim to the Rescue!

 Jekyll supports [Pygments](http://pygments.org/), a Python-based syntax highlighter that supports arguably every language out there.
-But I don't know Python.
-Another facepalm moment there.
+But for those of you who haven't played around with Python (like me), the redoubtable Vim provides a way out here (albeit a little clunky).

-The redoubtable Vim provides a way out here (albeit a little clunky).
 With its ToHTML feature, Vim lets me export any code block to HTML, with the current color scheme included.
 With a few [handy changes](http://techspeak.plainlystated.com/2009/08/vim-tohtml-customization.html), it gives me a completely workable solution to display code in my posts that looks almost exactly how it does in my editor.
 Don't believe me?
 See for yourself:

 <div class="vim_block"><span class="PreProc">class</span>&nbsp;<span class="Type">OuterElement</span>&nbsp;&lt; <span class="Type">ActiveRecord</span>::<span class="Type">Base</span><br />
 &nbsp;&nbsp;<span class="Constant">has_many</span>&nbsp;<span class="Constant">:inner_elements</span><br />